ClockworkDev/ClockworkBlog/_posts/2017-6-10-boxBoxCollision2D.md

 ---
 layout: post
-title:  "The pointBoxCollision2D package"
+title:  "The boxBoxCollision2D package"
-date:   2017-6-10 19:46:11 +0200
+date:   2017-6-10 19:47:11 +0200
 author: arcadio
 categories: collisions packages
 heropic: /pictures/ruler.jpg
 ---

-The `pointBoxCollision2D` package registers a collision detector which will enable you to detect when a object shaped like a 2D point is inside an object shaped like a 2D box.
+The `boxBoxCollision2D` package registers a collision detector which will enable you to detect when a object shaped like a 2D box overlaps with other object shaped like a 2D box.

 First of all, you will need to add the package as a dependency to your game.
 You can do it using the command line `clockwork-tools`, opening a command line in your project folder and typing

-`clockwork add pointBoxCollision2D`
+`clockwork add boxBoxCollision2D`

 Once you have added the dependency, you need to modify the components whose collisions do you want to detect:

 {% highlight js %}
     {
-        name: "pointShapedObject",
+        name: "boxShapedObject1",
         events:[
             {
               name: "#collide", code: function (event) {